 Yes there is, and actually it is one of the cleanest in Europe.
 However, the recycling of plastic is done outside Norway.
-In fact, many other countries are doing amazing things with recycled plastics, just check out Precious Plastic.
+In fact, many other countries are doing amazing things with recycled plastics, just check out Precious Plastic as a simple example.
 Since we believe Norway is capable of doing amazing things too, we want to explore with it!

 Did you build the machines yourself?

 Theoretically no, practically yes.
-The machines are inspired by designs from Precious Plastic, and Monty, our engineer from Engineers Without Borders, deserves all the credit.
+The machines are inspired by designs from Precious Plastic, and our technical volunteers and volunteering engineers from Engineers Without Borders, deserves all the credit.